mbarker84/css-irl/src/pages/into-the-matrix-with-svg-filters.md

   <img src="svg-filters_01b-01.png" alt="Colour matrix grid">
 </figure>

 The _x_ axis represents the channels of our original image (red, green, blue and alpha), and the _y_ axis represent the colours we can add or remove from those channels.
-The final value on the _x_ axis is the multiplication factor, whihc we won’t worry too much about for now.
+The final value on the _x_ axis is the multiplication factor, which we won’t worry too much about for now.

 The matrix for a regular (unedited) image looks like the one above.
 The red, green, blue and alpha values are all in their original channels - so the red pixels will be red, the green pixels will be green, and so on.

 To colourize images we can introduce different amounts of red, green or blue into other channels.
-For example, we can add blue to each channel tp create a blue colorized image:
+For example, we can add blue to each channel to create a blue colorized image:

 We can turn a colour image greyscale by removing red, green and blue from all channels except one: